slang-i18n/slang/slang/README.md

 Besides the custom comments you provide, Slang will also generate comments (documentation) for you.

-By default, it will only generate comments for the base locale.
+By default, the translation of the base locale is added.

 ```dart
 /// en: 'An English Title'